-The College of Europe, headquartered in Bruges (Belgium), was founded in 1949 by eminent European personalities of the calibre of Salvador de Madariaga, Winston Churchill, Paul Henry Spaak and Alcide De Gasperi, with the aim of creating an international college for young university graduates from different European Countries who could study and live together while training and specialising in European matters.
-In 1992 the College of Europe opened a second Campus in Natolin (Warsaw, Poland), with the support of the European Commission and of the Government of Poland.
+The College of Europe, based in Bruges (Belgium), was founded in 1949 by illustrious European personalities such as Salvador de Madariaga, Winston Churchill, Paul Henry Spaak, and Alcide De Gasperi, in order to create an institution with an international vocation where university students from different European countries can study and live together to train and specialise in European issues.
+In 1992 the College of Europe established a second Campus in Natolin (Warsaw, Poland), with the support of the European Commission and the Polish Government.

-The mission of the College of Europe is to enable rigorously selected post-graduate students to understand and explore the political, legal, economic and international issues underlying the European integration process.
+The mission of the College of Europe is to enable rigorously selected postgraduate students to understand and explore the political, legal, economic and international issues relating to the process of European integration.

-Post-graduate courses (each course corresponds to a total of 66 credits - ECTS).
+Postgraduate programmes (each programme corresponds to a total of 66 ECTS credits).